 That question would make sense if you were a big brand, too.
 You aren’t.
 So, stick to what’s good for you and don’t look at the big ones.
 They don’t even keep SEO as their priority, which leads them to make silly mistakes every now and then.

 You’re not as big as they are, but you can definitely be smarter.

 Again, no, they won’t!
 You might think it’s a technically sound idea to put your region or language of choice in the URL and let it be.
-But it’s a sound idea because a lot of times these parameters don’t get indexed.
+But it’s a sound idea because a lot of times, these parameters don’t get indexed.

 You won’t like that happening to your website, will you?

 Yeah.
 We’re watching, but that’s not going to happen.
-Although hreflang tag is a great and powerful tool, it isn’t used among ranking factors.
+Although the hreflang tag is a great and powerful tool, it isn’t used among ranking factors.
 It’s there to make sure your localized page gets displayed properly when it’s called.

 Err… That’s a pretty silly thing to believe.
 Flag icons are just that.
 They don’t necessarily represent the language.
 Before we talk about other languages, consider the one you’re reading right now.
 England’s or USA’s flags do not represent all English speaking nations of the world.